 Board of Directors.
 Employers Holdings became a publicly traded company on February 5, 2007.
 During the year ended December 31, 2007, there were eight meetings of Employers Holdings' Board of Directors.
 Each Director attended at least 75% of the aggregate of the meetings of Employers Holdings' Board of Directors and the committees of the Board on which such members served during 2007.
-The Company has the following standing Committee, Compensation Committee, Audit Committee, Board Governance and Nominating Committee, Compensation Committee, Bartegic Opportunities, Committee to review strategic opportunities.
+The Company has the following standing Committees: Audit Committee, Board Governance and Nominating Committee, Compensation Committee, Executive Committee, and Finance Committee.
+On November 1, 2007, the Board of Directors created a Strategic Opportunities Committee to review strategic opportunities.